jamf/DEPNotify-Starter/README.md

 * Debug log focused on what happens prior to DEP Notify creation.
 * Changed default image to Self Service icon.

-7/13/18 - Major updates to script logic and error correction by Kyle Bareis
+7/13/18 - Release v1.0.0: Major updates to script logic and error correction by Kyle Bareis
 * updated if statements to use true/false over yes/no
 * added FileVault deferred enablement check and modified to logout or continue
 * added tested versions comment
 * additional cleanup and error checking

 6/28/18 - Initial commit by Kyle Bareis

-## To Do List

-* Add ability to have policy script parameters fill in variables
-* Finalize EULA process - Open issue: https://gitlab.com/Mactroll/DEPNotify/issues/19
-* Create generic registration module